June 6, 2014 A Jehovah’s Witness Church in Kiryas Joel

 As a child, I couldn’t actually see the church building because it sat deep into the path.
 Twenty-five acres of woods surrounded it so I had no idea what happened behind the curtain of vegetation, but as a little girl, I imagined it looked like any medieval church I encountered in stories about blood libels and bishops.
 I had heard that the church bells could be heard from Lizensk Boulevard and it was all the proof I needed to imagine the church as a gray, towered medieval work of architecture.

-Everyone I speak to remembers the mass of parishioners that used to come every Saturday.
+Everyone I speak to remembers the mass of parishioners who used to come every Saturday.
 Masses of busses and cars streamed out of the woods every single Shabbes.
 Because it was right behind my home, on long, sticky Saturday afternoons my friends and I clung to the yard fence to watch the cars leave the church.
 We even waved to every single car.
 It was great fun.
 We choreographed a practiced, cheer-like motion for the wave: hang hand over fence, pick up, wave right to left, left to right, drop down.
 Repeat.
 Sometimes, someone waved back, and then we laughed and ran away, a little scared.

 I was on the “church” property once or twice while the religious group was still active there, sometime in the 1990s.
-My father used to go for a leisurely stroll with us kids on Saturday afternoon.
+My father used to go for a leisurely stroll with us kids on Saturday afternoons.
 He usually walked up Forest Road, but there were times he walked into the church path you see below.
-I remember there was an open electronic gate at the entrance and the road leading up to the church was beautiful – waterfalls and flora – but my father didn’t go far enough for us to actually see the “church.”
+I remember there was an open electronic gate at the entrance and the road leading up to the church was beautiful — waterfalls and flora — but my father didn’t go far enough for us to actually see the “church.”

-Fast forward to about 2000, the cars stopped coming.
+Fast forward to about 2000, and the cars stopped coming.
 We didn’t know it then, but the congregation had moved out.
 As far as I know, there was no conflict between the Hasidim and the religious group.
 I don’t know why they sold, but they sold for $2.5 million to a Hasid, and the price tag may have had something to do with it.

 Recently, when I noticed they are starting construction there, I decided to research the “church.”
 Here’s its story:

 It was built by Jehovah’s Witness in approximately 1972.
 The Witnesses are an unusual religious group.
 Relative to religion, this one is young, founded in 1870.
 The belief system is a radical offspring of Christianity.
 According to Wikipedia, the Witnesses are known for their aggressive proselytization.
-They go door to door and ask if they can share a word about “the truth”, or Jehovah, or a passage from the Bible.
+They go door to door and ask if they can share a word about “the truth,” or Jehovah, or a passage from the Bible.
 They tend to be very insistent.
-They also do not allow blood transfusions, military service, celebrations of birthdays, and believe that everyone who isn’t a Witness is doomed.
+They also do not allow blood transfusions, military service, or celebrations of birthdays, and believe that everyone who isn’t a Witness is doomed.
 Their leaders have unsuccessfully predicted the end of the world many times, beginning in 1914.

-They meet about once a week or twice a week in a Kingdom Hall but it seems these meetings aren’t prayer services; they are more like sermons or bible study sessions.
+They meet about once a week or twice a week in a Kingdom Hall, but it seems these meetings aren’t prayer services; they are more like sermons or Bible study sessions.
 While most of their locations are Kingdom Halls, the one behind my childhood home was not.
-It was a much larger Assembly Hall, as it served many congregations from the tristate area.
+It was a much larger Assembly Hall, as it served many congregations from the tri-state area.
 Every week several parishes took turns occupying the space.
 The members do not call their worship house a “church,” but somehow that is how Hasidim referred to it.

 During the ten years that the building was abandoned, I passed it many times.
 All the building markings of a worship house were removed.
 The previously manicured lawns were decrepit and the walls scrawled with Yiddish graffiti.